ldp-wg-aug21/trait_data_hunting/README.md

 |   TrophCategorical | Category of trophic level, where 1 = herbivore, 2 = omnivore, and 3 = carnivore based on *TrophicLevel* |

-We then subset the fish trait data to include only the 3 general traits of interest for all taxa (BodySize, TrophicLevel, and Lifespan) by creating a dataset [fish_traits_subset.csv](https://github.com/ldp-wg-aug21/trait_data_hunting/blob/main/data-clean/fish_traits_subset.csv) with only the variables MaxLength_TLonly, TrophCategorical and LongevityWild.
+We then subset the fish trait data to include only the 3 general traits of interest for all taxa (BodySize, TrophicLevel, and LifeSpan) by creating a dataset [fish_traits_subset.csv](https://github.com/ldp-wg-aug21/trait_data_hunting/blob/main/data-clean/fish_traits_subset.csv) with only the variables MaxLength_TLonly, TrophCategorical and LongevityWild.
 In this data, each row represents a unique species in the C-LPI dataset and it's traits.
+MaxLength_TLonly represents the total length (cm) measured, if only standard length or fork length was measured, conversion factors from fishbase for that species were used to convert to total length.
+LifeSpan values came from LongevityWild where available, otherwise we used values from  AgeMax.

 ## Merging the trait datasets